User story (meta) #1673

 - tags in name : add a "WIP" suffix to the files which are not ready.
 Advantages: keep it simple.
 Drawbacks : too much tags will kill the tags...

-#3 Updated by François ARMAND over 1 year ago
+#3 Updated by François ARMAND about 2 years ago

 - Target version changed from Ideas (2.3 specific) to Ideas (2.5 specific)